 \subsection{Our Contributions}

-In this work, we begin by reviewing the theory of Schrödinger bridge problems in their various forms, as well as the approaches presented by \citet{bortoli2021diffusion,vargas2021solving}.
-We establish that sample-based time-reversal approaches suffer from a simulation-inference mismatch.
+In this work, we begin by reviewing the theory of Schrödinger bridge problems in their various forms, as well as the approaches developed by \citet{bortoli2021diffusion,vargas2021solving}.
+We establish that sampling-based time-reversal approaches suffer from a simulation-inference mismatch.
 Specifically, at each iteration, samples from the previous iteration are utilized to infer a new diffusion process, but relevant regions of the state space can be left unexplored.
 This issue is particularly prominent in scenarios characterized by a low level of randomness in the reference process.
-This is problematic when the goal is to solve the OT problem: for the EOT solution to closely approximate the OT solution, $σ$ must be small.
+This is problematic when the goal is to solve the OT problem: for the EOT solution to closely approximate the OT solution, the scale $σ$ of the reference diffusion $σ W_t$ must be small.

-The primary contribution of this work is the development of a novel sample-based iterative algorithm, the IDBM procedure, for addressing the dynamic Schrödinger bridge problem.
-We begin by noting that the problem's solution, i.e.\ the optimal diffusion process, can be represented as a mixture of diffusion bridges, with the mixing occurring over the bridges' initial-terminal distributions.
+The primary contribution of this work is the development of a novel sampling-based iterative algorithm, the IDBM procedure, for addressing the dynamic Schrödinger bridge problem.
+We begin by noting that the problem's solution, i.e.\ the optimal diffusion process, can be represented as a mixture of diffusion bridges, with the mixing occurring over the bridges' endpoints.
 In general, processes constructed in this manner are not diffusion processes \citep{jamison1974reciprocal,jamison1975markov}.
 The IDBM procedure involves the following iterative steps: (i) constructing a stochastic process as a mixture of diffusion bridges such that its initial-terminal distribution forms a coupling of the target probability measures $Γ$ and $ϒ$; (ii) matching the marginal distributions of the stochastic process generated in (i) with a diffusion process; (iii) updating the coupling from step (i) with the initial-terminal distributions of the diffusion obtained in step (ii).
-The drift of the diffusions process of step (ii) is inferred based on samples from the stochastic process of step (i).
+The diffusion process of step (ii) is inferred based on samples from the stochastic process of step (i).
 Crucially, as both processes share the same marginal distributions, no simulation-inference mismatch occurs.
-In this study, we conduct an initial theoretical examination of the IDBM procedure, establishing its convergence in law towards the solution to the dynamic Schrödinger bridge problem.
-Additionally, we carry out empirical evaluations of the IDBM procedure in comparison to the IPF procedure, highlighting its robustness properties.
+In this study, we conduct an initial theoretical examination of the IDBM procedure, establishing its convergence properties toward the solution to the dynamic Schrödinger bridge problem.
+Additionally, we carry out empirical evaluations of the IDBM procedure in comparison to the IPF procedure, highlighting its robustness.